cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SPOT-HELIOS CMP MAINTENANCE-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* functional architecture of software components
+* Functional architecture of software components
-* maintaining skills and component testing environments over a very long period
+* Maintaining skills, component testing environments over a very long period